disease-maps/disease-maps.github.io/pages/projects/markopolo/overlays.md

 <img src="/pages/projects/markopolo/images/overlays05.png" width="600" />

-Successfuly uploaded file will be visiable as a new (not public) overlay.
+Successfuly uploaded file will be visible as a new overlay.

 <img src="/pages/projects/markopolo/images/overlays06.png" width="600" />

-Now you will be able to see your data on the map by chosing the correponding overlay.
+Now you will be able to see your data on the map by chosing the corresponding overlay.

-Optionally, you can go to the admin panel and make your ovelay public.
+Optionally, you can go to the admin panel and make your overlay public.

 <img src="/pages/projects/markopolo/images/overlays07.png" width="600" />